Westley-Winks/website_rev_3/content/books/Permission to Feel.md

 status: read
 include_in_hugo: true
 last_modified: 2023-06-29
-slug: permission-to-feel
-toc: true
 ---
 ## Summary

 We all experience emotions every moment of every day.
 Our emotional state is one of the most important parts of our lives.
 It is incredibly important to be able to identify, express, and harness our feelings to lead effective and satisfying lives.
-Some think emotional intelligence or emotion skills are something fuzzy or too squishy for them.[^1] But emotion skills, like other mental skills, allow us to think better and enrich our own lives and the lives of those around us. "**There's nothing squishy about that.**"
+Some think emotional intelligence or emotion skills are something fuzzy or too squishy for them.[^1] **But emotion skills, like other mental skills, allow us to think better and enrich our own lives and the lives of those around us.
+"There's nothing squishy about that."**

 Brackett encourages us to become emotion scientists rather than emotion judges. **Instead of judging emotions as good or bad, decrease judgement and allow yourself to listen and learn with curiosity.** Emotion scientists are able to pause, identify, and understand their feelings so that they can respond effectively.